- Master of Divinity Degree: One must have an accredited M.Div. degree (or a master’s degree plus equivalent course work) for admission.

 - English Proficiency: A score of at least 550 (paper-based test), 213 (computer-based test) or 79 (Internet-based test) is required on the TOEFL examination of all applicants whose native language is not English.
 For information on this English language proficiency test, write to TOEFL Services, Educational Testing Service, P.O.
 Box 6151, Princeton, NJ 08541-6151, USA.

 - Transfer Credit: A maximum of six semester hours of graduate credit from HST or another ATS accredited institution may be applied toward course requirements for the D.Min. degree, subject to approval of the D.Min.
 Dissertation Committee.
 All transfer or masters level credit must count toward the six hours of program electives.

 - Auditing: A D.Min. candidate or graduate can audit any course for a reduced fee.

 The Master of Divinity is a prerequisite for application to the Doctor of Ministry program.
 A student who has a master’s degree in a related field (Bible, theology, ministry) but does not hold the M.Div. may pursue M.Div. equivalency.

-Equivalency is considered on a case-by-case basis by the D.Min. directors and the Associate Dean.
+Equivalency is considered on a case-by-case basis by the D.Min. director and the Associate Dean.
 After completing the M.Div. equivalency, a student would then apply for admission to the Doctor of Ministry degree, as equivalency does not guarantee admission, but simply satisfies the academic prerequisites.